rlabbe/Kalman-and-Bayesian-Filters-in-Python/README.md

 Provided Libraries and Modules
 -----

-I am writing an open source bayesian filtering Python library called **filterpy**.
+I am writing an open source bayesian filtering Python library called **FilterPy**.
 It is available on github at (https://github.com/rlabbe/filterpy).
 To ensure that you have the latest release you will want to grab a copy from github, and follow your Python installation's instructions for adding it to the Python search path.

 I have also made the project available on PyPi, the Python Package Index.
 I will be honest, I am not updating this as fast as I am changing the code in the library.
 That will change as the library and this book mature.
 To install from PyPi, at the command line issue the command